paga16-hash/anonymous-shard/doc/website/docs/report/analysis/quality-attributes.md

 ## Quality Scenarios

 In this section, quality attributes scenarios are presented following the *Stimulus-Response* formalism.
-This model is used to describe the system's behavior in different scenarios and to understand how the system should behave in real situations~\cite{bass2012quality}.
+This model is used to describe the system's behavior in different scenarios and to understand how the system should behave in real situations.

 1. **Scalability**:
     - **Stimulus**: An unexpected increase in the number of providers and consumers in the network.